white already done codefine bags

 Some FIBC bags are more breathable than others.
 Numerous factors determine just how breathable a bulk bag actually is.
 The tightness of the weave plays a significant role in breathability.
 Some bags also feature additional vents.
 If you’re looking for enhanced levels of breathability, vented bulk bags are an obvious choice.
 This type of FIBC bag features exposed strips that run vertically along the sides of a FIBC bag.
 As these strips aren’t woven, more air can pass through.

 Any coating used can also impact the breathability of a bulk bag.
 Some bags are manufactured to include a layer of laminate coating.
 This coating is applied before the bag is assembled, with an extra layer of polypropylene used to seal any small gaps.
 Coated FIBCs are a good choice if you’re looking to add a further level of protection for delicate products.
 Although coated bags aren’t completely watertight, they can help stave off moisture damage and keep out dust.
 This makes them ideal for storing free-flowing materials that need to remain free of contamination.
+If you want to learn more, you can read about recycled FIBCs here

 As with a standard FIBC bulk bag, proper storage is everything if you want to keep breathable FIBCs in good condition.
 Bags should be stored away from extreme temperatures and direct sunlight to avoid degradation of the woven fabric.
 Even if you’re storing breathable bags indoors, it makes sense to provide added protection with weatherproof coverings.